Covert Communication over a K-User Multiple Access Channel: Introduction

-The main result developed in this paper is the characterization of the covert capacity of the $K$-user binary-input \ac{MAC}.
-The tools used are natural extensions of the techniques developed for point-to-point covert and stealth channels in~\cite{bloch2016covert,Wang2016b,Hou2014} and for \ac{MAC} resolvability~\cite{Steinberg1998,Yassae2010,Frey2017}, but the converse proof requires special care beyond the approach used in~\cite{bloch2016covert}.
+The main result developed in this paper is the characterization of the {covert capacity region} of the $K$-user binary-input \ac{MAC}.
+The tools used are natural extensions of the techniques developed for point-to-point covert and stealth channels in~\cite{Wang2016b,bloch2016covert,Hou2014} and for \ac{MAC} resolvability~\cite{Steinberg1998,Yassae2010,Frey2017}, but the converse proof requires special care beyond the approach used in~\cite{bloch2016covert}.
+We extend our previous work~\cite{arumugam2016keyless} by analyzing $K$-user \acp{MAC} for any $K\geq 2$ and characterizing the optimal key throughput required for covert communication.
 We show that, asymptotically, there exist no sum-rate constraints unlike the traditional \ac{MAC} rate region;\footnote{We correct an embarrassing oversight in the converse argument outlined in~\cite{arumugam2016keyless}, in which we assumed that the channels perceived by the users were independent without formal proof.
-The corrected argument is now given in Section~\ref{sec:converse-proof}.} intuitively, this happens because covertness is such a stringent constraint that users never transmit enough bits to saturate the capacity of the channel.
-The system behaves as if a covert communication \emph{budget} were merely allocated to the different users.\footnote{This intuitive interpretation is attributed to Sidharth Jaggi, during discussions at ISIT 2016.}
+The corrected argument is now given in Section~\ref{sec:converse-proof}.} intuitively, this happens because covertness is such a stringent constraint that {the covert users} never transmit enough bits to saturate the capacity of the channel.
+The system behaves as if a covert communication \emph{budget} were merely allocated to the different users.\footnote{This intuitive interpretation is attributed to Sidharth Jaggi, during discussions at ISIT 2016.} {A similar behavior was observed~\cite[Theorem 6]{verdu1990channel} in the calculation of the channel capacity per unit cost of a two-user \ac{MAC} when both users consist of a \emph{free} input symbol.}

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:notation}, we set the notation used in the paper.
-In Section~\ref{sec:channelmodel}, we formally introduce our channel model and define the covert capacity region.
+In Section~\ref{sec:notation}, we set the notation used in the paper, and in Section~\ref{sec:channelmodel}, we formally introduce our channel model and define the covert capacity region.
 In Section~\ref{sec:covertcommprocess}, we develop a preliminary result that captures the essence of our approach to covertness and extends~\cite[Lemma 1]{bloch2016covert}.
-We establish the covert capacity region of the $K$-user binary-input \ac{MAC} in Section~\ref{sec:mainresult}.
-The proofs of all lemmas are relegated to the appendix.
+We establish the covert capacity region of the $K$-user binary-input \ac{MAC} in Section~\ref{sec:mainresult} { and conclude our work with a brief discussion of extensions and open problems in Section~\ref{sec:conclusion}.
+The proofs of all lemmas are relegated to the appendix. }